ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 the same product.
 By the time your team has grown to 12 or more people, you'll need to start being more deliberate about defining what a pod is, and finding a method that is easy to understand and grounded in your product reality, before breaking your team out into pods.

- e advantages of pods are greater team cohesion, autonomy owner - ship, accountability, and overall execution velocity. is approach is not without tradeoffs, however.
+The advantages of pods are greater team cohesion, autonomy owner - ship, accountability, and overall execution velocity. is approach is not without tradeoffs, however.
 Having a long-lived group of engineers work on one product can create knowledge silos.
 As organizations scale, it's also more likely for a product team to make architectural decisions that might optimize locally and lead to duplicate work or inefficient use of compute

 resources.
 If you anticipate and plan for these issues arising, the pain they induce when well-managed will be far outweighed by the benefits of autonomous, high-performing pods.